 United States Presidents is a one-semester social studies class for 5th – 7th graders.
-A live class will take place on Zoom, and further instruction and assignments will be designated through the Canvas website.
 We will use Professor Wise’s Expedition Guide to the U.S. Presidents, a curriculum written by Debra Bell, students become Discovery Corps Scouts.
 Scouts earn points through completing weekly assignments and projects about the Presidents.
-Scouts that earn a minimum of 1000 points will receive a certificate of completion, and scouts that go above and beyond will earn a bronze, silver, or gold medal, all based on points earned.
+Scouts that earn a minimum of 1050 points will receive a bronze award and a certificate of completion, and scouts that go above and beyond will earn a bronze, silver, or gold medal, all based on points earned.
 This is considered a history course, but through completing various projects, students will use numerous English skills, improving their reading and writing along the way.
 Families may choose to follow the suggested schedule, completing the course by the end of 2020, or go at a slower pace and continue into the spring semester.

 - Read short biographies about each President in our text, completing comprehension questions.

 - Learn new vocabulary words as each section will include 4-6 vocabulary words, and students will complete review exercises to practice these words.

 - Complete a time-line visual project with basic facts about all 45 U.S. Presidents.

 - Prepare a “Presidents and States” map (showing which states were added during which Presidency).
 Additional points can be earned for also creating a Presidential Landmark map showing Presidential birthplaces, libraries, or historic sites associated with each President.

 - Read nonfiction books (biographies) or watch documentaries about specific Presidents, completing a book or media report for each.
 (At least one must be completed for the certificate, but additional reports will earn students even more points.)

 - Write at least one short research paper (1-2 pages, the length depends on the grade of the student) about a topic related to the Presidency.
 Additional papers will earn even more points toward the top rewards.